Betchip/Betchip/doc/init.md

 To test, run `systemctl start betchipd` and to enable for system startup run `systemctl enable betchipd`

+NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

 ### OpenRC

 Rename betchipd.openrc to betchipd and drop it in /etc/init.d.
 Double